Cholineusz/QtSmartEntity/README.md

 # QtSmartEntity
 ## About:
-Class designed to help you in projects which use JSON messages.
+SmartEntity will help you with handling JSON in your projects.
-You can speed up your work instead of writing a lot of setters and getters.
+You can speed up your work by simply creation of class based on SmartEntity instead of manually writing a lot of setters and getters which manipulates JSON and your objects.
-Simply creation of class based on SmartEntity and invocation of methods like "toJsonObject" and "fillObject" will do job for you!
+Invocation of methods like "toJson Object" and "fill Object" will do job for you!

 ## How to add:
 1. Open and run project to check test results.